Emer722/Portfolio/README.md

 6. How do political representation and influence vary by race and region?
 What is the level of political engagement and power held by different racial groups?

 # Tools I Used:
-1. Python library:
-    •	Pandas Library: This was used to analyze, clean and manipulate the data.
+1. Pandas Library: This was used to analyze, clean, and manipulate the data.

 2. Jupyter Notebooks: Run Python scripts and document the data requirement and cleaning process

-4. Power BI: Build visualization for data storytelling
+3. Power BI: Build visualization for data storytelling

 # Data Preparation and Cleanup:
 In total I gathered 5 tables for my analysis, the data preparation and cleanup detailed steps are in my notebook.